McGliebs/projectinvoice/README.md

 ### Licence

-**Gerador de Faturas is commercial, proprietary software — licensed, not sold.**
+**Gerador Faturas para SSM is commercial, proprietary software — licensed, not sold.**
 Copyright © 2026 Steven Faria.
 All rights reserved.

 Use requires a valid licence from Steven Faria.
 Redistribution, resale, and